Nayara Energy

-Nayara Energy LTD (pronounced na-yaa-raa -ˈnæ.ˈjɑː rə) is an Indo-Russian oil refining and marketing company that owns and operates Vadinar refinery located at Dwarka district of Kutch Vadinar, Gujarat, India with a capacity of 250 MMTPA of refining capacity Crude oil processed making it the second largest refinery in India.
+Nayara Energy Limited (NEL) (pronounced na-yaa-raa -ˈnæ.ˈjɑː rə) is an Indo-Russian oil refining and marketing company that owns and operates Vadinar Refinery located at Dwarka district of Devbhumi Dwarka Vadinar, Gujarat, India with a capacity of 250 MMTPA of refining capacity Crude oil processed making it the second largest refinery in India.
 It operates 6000+ Nayara branded outlets and over 1200 petrol pumps in various states.

 History

 Nayara Energy operates the second-largest refinery in India.
 It is in Vadinar, Devbhoomi Dwarka District, a few kilometres from the world's largest refining complex (Jamnagar Refinery of Reliance Industries).